 On the Prescott Campus, there are more than 100 clubs and organizations, Army and Air Force ROTC, six intercollegiate athletic teams and numerous intramural teams and club sports.

 LOCATION: Prescott, Arizona (mile-high elevation).
 Two hours from Phoenix and the Grand Canyon.
 High desert climate, exceptional flying conditions, extraordinary natural environment.

 STUDENTS: Approximately 1,850 students, from 50 states and 25 countries; four percent international; 22 percent female.

 RESIDENCE OPTIONS: Three distinctive co-ed residential centers, including newly renovated Mingus Mountain Residence Halls and Thumb Butte Complex, our latest addition exclusively for freshmen (47% of students live on campus).

 ROTC: Programs include Army and the award-winning Air Force Detachment 028, consistently named “Best in the West.”
-In 2004, Det.
-028 was the third-largest detachment in the nation.
+Det.
+028 has been the third-largest detachment in the nation.
 The Cadet Wing is home to the ROTC programs on campus, which offer attractive scholarships to qualified students.